MHickey2/Wannabe-Healthy/README.md

 <br>

-Other Fonts were used within the Recipe Details Section and the main headings use the 'Marhey' Font, as it gives a certain quirky touch to the Recipes, that gives the recipes their own unique styles.
+Other Fonts were used within the Recipe Details Section and the main headings use the 'Marhey' Font, as it gives a certain quirky touch to the Recipes, that gives the recipes their own unique style.

 <br>